-The District has evaluated subsequent events through November 13, 2018, the date which the financial statements were available to be issued.
+The District has evaluated subsequent events through November 20, 2019, the date which the financial statements were available to be issued.

-In September 2018, the District issued \$13,655,000 in Unlimited Tax School Building Bonds.
+In November 2019, the District issued \$13,045,000 Series 2019 Unlimited Tax School Building and Refunding Bonds.
 The proceeds from the issuance shall be for the purpose of construction, renovation, acquisition and equipment of school buildings, the purchase of necessary sites for school buildings, and the purchase of new school buses for the District.